getreu/tp-note/docs/source/tpnote--manpage.md

 # METADATA FILENAME SYNCHRONIZATION

-Consider the following Tp-Note file:
+Consider the following Tp-Note filename generated with the _default_ filename scheme (cf section "Filename synchronization schemes" for other schemes):

     20151208-Make this world a better place--Suggestions.md